mkh-b/portfolio/README.md

 Welcome to my data portfolio!
 This is where I document a summary of my projects in the data field.

-## Project 1: Analysing the distribution of salary
+## Project 1: Salary Distribution Analysis

 **Dataset source:** https://www.kaggle.com/datasets/mohithsairamreddy/salary-data